johnc219/temperature-logger/README.md

 # temperature-logger
-Log temperature readings in degrees Celsius.
+Log ambient temperature readings in degrees Celsius.

+Motivation:
+The ideal temperature while sleeping is between [60 and 67](https://sleep.org/articles/temperature-for-sleep/) degrees Fahrenheit.
+I am using this application to experimentally tune my heating systems (heater or thermostat settings) to the sweet spot.
+Of course, this application can be used for many other use cases where temperature logging is desired.

 ## Installation